-The JSAs have continued to liaise with the Official Receiver, the FSCS and the FCA to ensure that the Custody Asset and Client Money strategies represent the best and most economical outcome for all stakeholders.
+The JSAs have continued to liaise with their legal advisors, the FSCS and the FCA to ensure that the Custody Asset and Client Money strategies represent the best and most economical outcome for all stakeholders.

-4.8.1 Custody Assets
+4.7.1 Custody Assets

-Once the JSAs consider that it is not possible to Transfer any further Client Custody Assets to new brokers, they anticipate issuing a long stop notice under the Distribution Plan and/or applying to Court for a Hard Bar Date.
+Once the JSAs consider that it is not possible to Transfer or Distribute any further Client Custody Assets to new brokers, they anticipate issuing a long stop notice under the Distribution Plan and/or applying to Court for a Hard Bar Date.

-As noted previously in this report, there are certain Custody Assets that have been deemed non-returnable.
+As noted previously in this report, there are certain Custody Assets that have been deemed Non-Returnable.
 This is generally due to an insolvency event in relation to the investment asset, for example shares in a company that has entered liquidation.
 Such Custody Assets continue to be notionally held by Reyker, although they may be deemed valueless.

-The JSAs also anticipate that some Clients may never provide details of a new broker to which their Custody Assets should be transferred but they will continue to try to trace and liaise with Clients to obtain their instructions.
+The JSAs also anticipate that some Clients may never provide details of a new broker to which their Custody Assets should be distributed.

-4.8.2 Client Money
+4.7.2 Client Money

-It remains the intention of the JSAs to apply to Court for a Hard Bar Date once they can evidence to the Court that there is no reasonable prospect of any future claims to Client Money being received.
-As detailed at section 4.2, the JSAs are hoping to pay a third and final distribution to all FSCS Protected Claimants that have correctly submitted their claim and distribution instructions (and whose share of costs do not exceed compensation limits) in the next three months.
+It remains the intention of the JSAs to apply to Court for a Hard Bar Date once they can satisfy the Court that there is no reasonable prospect of any future claims to Client Money being received.

-As part of the process of closing the CMP, the JSAs presently anticipate requesting for any required consents or orders from the Court and the FCA that:
+As part of the process of closing the CMP, the JSAs presently anticipate requesting any required consents or orders from the Court and the FCA that: